 - Past service benefit to participants of the erstwhile Family Pension Scheme, 1971.

 Salient features of the scheme

 - The benefit provided in case of death of an employee who was a member of the scheme at the time of death.

 - Benefit amount 20 times the wages, maximum benefit of 6 Lakh.

-EPFO is the largest social security organisation in the world in terms of the number of covered beneficiaries and the largest in terms of the volume of financial transactions undertaken.
+EPFO is the largest social security organization in the world in terms of the number of covered beneficiaries and the largest in terms of the volume of financial transactions undertaken.
 On 1st October 2014, Prime Minister launched Universal Account Number for Employees covered by EPFO to enable PF number portability.

 - Employees should serve for at least 10 years and retire at age 58, after 58 years of age employees get pension under the EPS.
 If a member leaves employment between ages 50 and 57, they can avail early (reduced) pension.

 - Monthly pension = pensionable salary x pensionable service / 70, based on a pro rata basis linked to maximum monthly pensionable salary of Rs 6,500 for pensionable service up to September 1, 2014, and Rs 15,000 thereafter.

 What is the pension structure that exists currently?